Democrat Barnes emerges as favorite in Wisconsin Senate race

 He also played a pivotal role in landing the 2020 Democratic National Convention in Milwaukee.
 The event was moved online due to the coronavirus pandemic.

-The Milwaukee Journal Sentinel first reported Lasry’s intent to drop out of the race Wednesday.
+He has secured some big-name liberal endorsements in the primary, including Vermont Sen. Bernie Sanders, Massachusetts Sen. Elizabeth Warren and U.S. Rep. Alexandria Ocasio-Cortez.

+Citing those endorsements, Wisconsin Republican Party Executive Director Mark Jefferson said that as the primary approaches “Mandela Barnes will speak out of both sides of his mouth to convince voters that he is a moderate.”
+But he said Barnes will have to own President Joe Biden's agenda, which Jefferson said is to blame for high inflation, rising crime and a weakened education system.

 Even though Lasry and Nelson are ending their campaigns this week, both of their names will remain on the primary ballot.
-In-person absentee voting started Tuesday in the state.
+In-person absentee voting started Tuesday.

 Credit: Morry Gash